-Duration of Procedure: Brain blood flow will be measured during the entire duration of the experimental days (approximately 5.5 hours per visit, 11 hours total).
+Duration of Procedure: Brain blood flow will be measured during the entire duration of the experimental days (up to 19 hours total).

 Skin blood flow:

 Description of Procedure: Skin blood flow will be measured using laser-Doppler devices.
 These devices use very low power laser light to detect the amount of blood circulating at the skin surface.